caltechlibrary/iga/_sources/introduction.md.txt

 # Introduction

 [InvenioRDM](https://inveniosoftware.org/products/rdm/) is a research data management (RDM) repository platform based on the [Invenio Framework](https://inveniosoftware.org/products/framework/) and [Zenodo](https://www.zenodo.org).
 At institutions like Caltech, InvenioRDM is used as the basis for institutional repositories such as [CaltechDATA](https://data.caltech.edu).
-Of particular interest to software developers is that a repository like [CaltechDATA](https://data.caltech.edu) offers the means to preserve software projects in a long-term archive managed by their institution.
-Here is a screenshot of an example software project release archived in [CaltechDATA](https://data.caltech.edu):
+It offers the means to preserve software and data projects in a long-term archive managed by their institution.

 <figure>
     <img src="_static/media/example-record-landing-page.jpg" width="80%">
-    <figcaption>Example of a landing page for a record in CaltechDATA.</figcaption>
+    <figcaption>Screenshot of a landing page for a record in <a href="https://data.caltech.edu">CaltechDATA</a>.
+The source code for version 1.3.5 of the software project <a href="https://data.caltech.edu/records/fqmae-krq60">eprints2archives</a> has been archived in the repository, and this example shows some of the metadata associated with that archived copy.</figcaption>
 </figure>

 The metadata contained in the record of a deposit is critical to making the record widely discoverable by other people, but it can be tedious and error-prone to enter the metadata by hand.
 This is where automation such as IGA come in: _IGA can save users the trouble of depositing software and filling out the metadata record in InvenioRDM by performing all the steps automatically._